dinisov/Project-Fly/README.md

 ## RPi config file

-The config.txt file has many tweaks allowing the RPi and the projector to work together
+The config.txt file has many tweaks allowing the RPi and the projector to work together.
+It lives inside the /boot directory of the RPi.